-Stalin was a ruthless and often cruel personality, obsessed with the idea that those around him were plotting his downfall.
-To hinder these threats and enforce his will, Stalin placed himself at the centre of a cult of personality.
-Propaganda and Soviet culture portrayed him as the saviour of Russia: a military genius, an ideological mentor and a kindly father figure, the protector of Russian children.
-Stalinist historians revised the narrative of the Russian Revolution to glorify and exaggerate Stalin’s contribution; other figures – particularly his opponents, like Leon Trotsky, were either condemned as traitors or ‘written out’ of these histories.
 Stalin expanded Soviet secret police agencies, setting up a global network of agents and spies to report both on domestic opponents and the intentions of other nations.
 Within Russia, he instigated purges and show trials to eradicate potential opponents.
-In the 1930s he culled many of the ‘old Bolsheviks’ who had fought with him during the revolution; he then purged several high-ranking officers to limit the possibility of a military coup.
+In the 1930s, Stalin culled many of the ‘old Bolsheviks’ who had fought with him during the revolution.
+He also purged several high-ranking officers to limit the possibility of a military coup.